opea-project/GenAIExamples/comps/dataprep/neo4j/llama_index/README.md

 # Dataprep Microservice with Neo4J

+This Dataprep microservice performs:

+- Graph extraction (entities, relationships and descripttions) using LLM
+- Performs hierarchical_leiden clustering to identify communities in the knowledge graph
+- Generates a community symmary for each community
+- Stores all of the above in Neo4j Graph DB

+This microservice follows the graphRAG approached defined by Microsoft paper ["From Local to Global: A Graph RAG Approach to Query-Focused Summarization"](https://www.microsoft.com/en-us/research/publication/from-local-to-global-a-graph-rag-approach-to-query-focused-summarization/) with some differences such as: 1) only level zero cluster summaries are leveraged, 2) The input context to the final answer generation is trimmed to fit maximum context length.

 This dataprep microservice ingests the input files and uses LLM (TGI or OpenAI model when OPENAI_API_KEY is set) to extract entities, relationships and descriptions of those to build a graph-based text index.

 ## Setup Environment Variables